Media

 Key Statistics

-• 38% of children in single parent families are in poverty, compared with 24% in other families.
+- 38% of children in a single parent family are living in poverty, compared with 24% of all children in Scotland.

 See annual report below for references.